keithalewis/math/tensor.md

 numbers $\QQ$, or integers modulo $p$ $\ZZ_p$ where $p$ is prime.
 If $I = \{1,\ldots,n\}$ or $I = \{0,\ldots,n-1\}$ we write $\FF^n$
 when the base index of 1 or 0 is understood.
+The _dimension_ of a vector space is the cardinality of the index set.
 Scalar multiplication and vector addition are defined pointwise:
 $(ax)(i) = a(x(i))$ and $(x + y)(i) = x(i) + y(i)$ for $a\in\FF$, $x,y\in\FF^I$.